 - This homemade stock is so delicious and cheaper than what you can find in grocery stores.

 Make Homemade Croutons or Bread Crumbs

-Another fun and easy kitchen project to reduce food scraps–making your own homemade croutons or bread crumbs.
+Another fun and easy way to reduce food scraps, specifically bread scraps–making your own homemade croutons or bread crumbs.
 You can use stale bread for this recipe.
 Here’s how:

 - Preheat oven to 375°F (190°C).